amitarvind/ng-rc-paper-code/README.md

 Next Generation Reservoir Computing
 ===================================

-This is the code for the results and figures in our paper "Next Generation Reservoir Computing".
+This is the code for the results and figures in the paper "Next Generation Reservoir Computing": https://www.nature.com/articles/s41467-021-25801-2.
 They are written in [Python][], and require recent versions of [NumPy][], [SciPy][], and [matplotlib][].
 If you are using a Python environment like [Anaconda][], these are likely already installed.